 Overview: The group comes together in the afternoon for a briefing and gear check.
 There will be a welcome meal this evening.

 Overview: Launceston – Flinders island.

 Your flight to Flinders Island departs Launceston Airport at 4pm.
-You will be met by your guides on arrival at Whitemark Airport.
-Transfer to Mountain Seas Lodge at Trousers Point.

 We spend today walking around the coast of Settlement Point in two easy stages.
 This is an attractive area halfway up the west coast of Flinders Island with numerous bays, interesting limestone formations and caves, and magnificent views of mountain ranges and offshore islands.
 Plenty of history is on offer during our visit to Wybalenna, the settlement of the last of the Tasmanian Aborigines, and the Furneaux Museum, which tells the history of the islands.